Shoalhaven River: Location and features

 The Shoalhaven River rises on the eastern side of the Great Dividing Range, below Euranbene Mountain, about 350 km southwest of Sydney.
 The upper reaches of the river flow northwards through an upland pastoral district near the town of Braidwood.
-The river works its way down into a remote canyon east of Goulburn and emerges into the coastal lowlands at Nowra in the Shoalhaven district, where it is spanned by the historic Nowra Bridge.
+The river works its way down into a remote canyon east of Goulburn and emerges into the coastal lowlands at Nowra in the Shoalhaven district, where it is spanned by the Nowra Bridge.
 The river is joined by thirty-four tributaries, including the Mongarlowe, Corang, Endrick, and Kangaroo rivers, and descends 864 m over its 327 km course.

 Berrys Canal

-The estuary has two entrances, approximately 5 km apart, that flow into the Shoalhaven Bight within the Tasman Sea of the South Pacific Ocean.
+The estuary has two entrances, approximately 5 km apart, that flow into the Shoalhaven Bight within the Tasman Sea of the Pacific Ocean.
 The southern entrance is located at Crookhaven Heads and is permanently open.
 The Shoalhaven River flows south via Berrys Canal to Greenwell Point, where it is joined by the Crookhaven River and then flows east past Orient Point into the bight, north of Culburra.
 The Berrys Canal between the Shoalhaven and the Crookhaven was constructed in June 1822 by convicts overseen by Hamilton Hume under the direction of Alexander Berry to facilitate ship transport to the original European settlement located in the region.
 The construction of the canal formed Comerong Island.
 The canal was dug using own hand tools, and was the first land navigable canal in Australia.
 Berrys Canal remains one of two navigable canals in New South Wales, the other being the Alexandra Canal.

 The northern entrance is located south of Shoalhaven Heads, and is open intermittently, at times of peak flow and during flood events.